samuelstein/grav-plugin-simple_contact/README.md

     subject: (string)                   // Subject for email.
     recipient: (string)                 // Email address.

+    content_type: "text/plain"          // Content type for email, you can change to "text/html" for sendign HTML email.
+    content_charset: "UTF-8"            // Content charset for email.
+You not need to change this.

     fields:                             // Default fields, you can translate the text label and placeholder.
       name: